D.C. sniper attacks: Malvo's testimony

 Phase Two was meant to take place in Baltimore, Maryland.
-Malvo described how this phase was close to being implemented, but was not carried out.
+Malvo described how this phase was close to being implemented but was not carried out.
 Phase Two was intended to begin by killing a pregnant woman by shooting her in the stomach.
 The next step would have been to shoot and kill a Baltimore police officer.
 Then, at the officer's funeral, they planned to detonate several improvised explosive devices complete with shrapnel.
 These explosives were intended to kill a large number of police, since many police would attend another officer's funeral.

-The last phase was to take place during or shortly after Phase Two, which was to extort several million dollars from the United States government.
+The last phase, Phase Three, was to take place during or shortly after Phase Two, which was to extort several million dollars from the United States government.
 This money would be used to finance a larger plan, to travel north to Canada.
 Along the way, they would stop in YMCAs and orphanages recruiting other impressionable young black boys with no parents or guidance.
 Muhammad thought he could act as their father figure as he did with Malvo.

 Once he recruited a large number of young black boys and made his way up to Canada, he would begin their training.
 Malvo described how John Muhammad intended to train boys in weapons and stealth as he had been taught.
 Finally, after their training was complete, John Allen Muhammad would send them out across the United States to carry out mass shootings in many other cities, just as he had done in Washington and Baltimore.
 These attacks would be coordinated and be intended to send the country into chaos that had already been built up after 9/11.